radius-project/docs/docs/content/guides/deploy-apps/howto-troubleshootapps/index.md

 ```bash
 rad debug-logs
 ```
-Inspect the UCP and DE logs to see if there are any errors
+Inspect the UCP and DE logs to see if there are any errors.

 >Also make sure to [open an Issue](https://github.com/radius-project/radius/issues/new/choose) if you encounter a generic `Internal server error` message or an error message that is not self-serviceable, so we can address the root error not being forwarded to the user.